confluentinc/event-streaming-patterns/docs/event/schema-on-read.md

 For example, if a business started with a schema definition for an event that has 2 fields, but then the business needs evolved to now warrant an optional 3rd field, then that schema evolves with it.
 Schema Registry will ensure that the new schema is compatible with the old schema.
-In this particular case, for backward compatibility, the 3rd field `status` can be defined with a default value which will be used for the missing field when deserializing the data encoded with the old schema
+In this particular case, for backward compatibility, the 3rd field `status` can be defined with a default value which will be used for the missing field when deserializing the data encoded with the old schema.
+This ensures that all events in a given stream follow [Schema Compatibility](../event-stream/schema-compatibility.md) rules, and the applications can continue to process those events.

 ```
 {